storacha/specs/w3-access.md

 ### Access Delegate

-The `access/delegate` capability MAY be invoked by an authorized agent to send set of delegations to their respective audiences.
+The `access/delegate` capability MAY be invoked by an authorized agent to send a set of delegations to their respective audiences.

 #### Access Delegate Example

-Example illustrates `did:key:zAlice` invoking `access/delegate` capability with web3.storage requesting it to send a delegation from [access example] to their audience.
+The following example illustrates `did:key:zAlice` invoking `access/delegate` capability with web3.storage, requesting it to send a delegation from [access example] to their audience.

 ```json
 {